Andriano-Analytics/espocrm-extension-template/README.md

 ### Preparation
 1. You need to have *node*, *npm*, *composer* installed.
 2. Run `npm install`.
 3. Create a database.
-The database name is set in the config file.
+Use `node build --db-reset` to automatically create the database using the parameters in the configuration file.

 ### Full EspoCRM instance building
 Download the latest release of EspoCRM:
 ```
-node buildc --update-archive
+node build --update-archive
 ```

 Build and install the application and extension using the local archive of EspoCRM:
 ```
-node buildc --all --local
+node build --all --local
 ```

 The `--all` switch will remove previous builds in `site/`, but the database will not be modified.
 If you want to reset the database, use the `--db-reset` switch as well.
 If errors occur during installation, check EspoCRM's application log files in `site/data/logs/`.
 It is also useful to check the webserver's log files in some situations.